craftcms/docs/docs/3.x/assets-fields.md

 <input type="file" name="fields[<FieldHanlde>][]" multiple>
 ```

-If you want to add files to a field with existing assets, you will need to first fetch the existing assets and add then to a hidden field:
+If you want to add files to a field with existing assets, you will need to first fetch the existing asset ids and add them to a hidden field:

 ```
 {% for asset in entry.<FieldHanlde> %}